jhallen/FPGA-notes/README.md

 On the MIPI receiver:

 The generated Verilog IP wrapper does not give the divided MIPI clock.
-But it's available if you modify the wrappper: look for "int_clk": this is the divided clock from the MIPI clock which will be running if the MIPI clock is running.
+But it's available if you modify the wrapper: look for "int_clk": this is the divided clock from the MIPI clock which will be running if the MIPI clock is running.
 The "byte_clk" only runs when the the MIPI data pins are in high-speed mode.